-Canon 100D versus Canon SX730
+Canon 100D vs SX730

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot SX730 HS are two digital cameras that were officially introduced, respectively, in March 2013 and April 2017.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot SX730 HS are two digital cameras that were announced, respectively, in March 2013 and April 2017.
 The 100D is a DSLR, while the SX730 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and a 1/2.3-inch (SX730) sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the SX730 provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 100D has a resolution of 17.9 megapixels, whereas the SX730 provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX730 is considerably smaller (34 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the SX730 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the SX730 has a lens built in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 100D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 100D gets 380 shots out of its LP-E12 battery, while the SX730 can take 250 images on a single charge of its NB-13L power pack.
 The power pack in the SX730 can be charged via the USB port, which can be very convenient when travelling.